jennsomewhere/WanderlostandFound/_posts/2018-02-28-maximize-travel-dollars.md

 featured-image: /Images/travel-plan.jpg
 blog-menu: true
 sidebar: true
-categories:
+tags:
-  - traveltips
+  - Travel Tips
-  - extras
+  - Extras
-  - inspiration
+  - On My Mind
 ---

 #### Don't let an empty wallet stop you from dreaming big when it comes to your travel plans.
 From accommodation to transportation to sight-seeing, there are a wide range of options out there for you to travel for little to no money of your own.
 (Yes, it is actually possible!)